RF safety and

 interest in the outcome.

-One especially troubling aspect of the EMF-versus-health
+As suggested earlier, one especially troubling aspect of the EMF-versus-health

 debate is the role of people who are paid or de facto spokespersons for